Tips for Contest Entries – Part 1

 Msp prizes 2019 2The medals at the front are the general awards for the MSP Open in 2019.
 All of the other trophies and items are special awards and prizes!

-At ReaperCon, the main MSP Open is a show that is open to figures from all manufacturers.
-Reaper also sponsors top three trophies in several categories, including special awards for entries of Mouslings and awards for giant sized monsters, and there are additional manufacturer awards as well.
-The Atlanta figure show includes awards for best flat, best Napoleonic era, and best fantasy, among several others.
+At ReaperCon, the main MSP Open is a competition that is open to figures made by any manufacturer (or scratch made).
+Reaper also sponsors top three trophies in each of the main categories, as well as special awards for entries of Mouslings or giant-sized monsters.
+There are numerous additional manufacturer awards.
+The Atlanta figure show includes additional awards for best flat, best Napoleonic era, and best fantasy, among several others.
 Gen Con’s contest usually includes several manufacturer awards.

 AwardsThe special awards table at the Atlanta Model Figure Show.